 Pea shoots contain the same amount of vitamin C as blueberries.
 Although some websites report much more.

 It is generally understood that calcium ensures strong bones and teeth.
 However, calcium is also needed for proper muscle movement, blood circulation, and neurological communication between the brain and the body.

-Pea shoots are a minor contributor of calcium at only 3% of the DV.
+Pea shoots are a minor contributor to calcium at only 3% of the DV.
 But some is better than none, especially since pea shoots provide other essential minerals.

-It’s been estimated that up to one-quarter of North Americans may not be consuming sufficient copper in their diets.
+It’s been estimated that up to one-quarter of North Americans may not consume sufficient copper in their diets.

-Pea Shoots contain a whooping 36% of the DV!
+Pea Shoots contain a whopping 36% of the DV!

 Do You Have a Pinterest Microgreen Board?

 If not, why not start one!
 Use this pin as the first or add to your existing boards.